nextflow-io/nextflow/docs/google.rst

 ----------

-* Currently it's not possible to specify a disk type different from the default one assigned by the service depending the chosen instance type.
+* Currently it's not possible to specify a disk type different from the default one assigned by the service depending on the chosen instance type.